cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Shortcut for keeping the existing behavior

-If you want to explicitly keep the existing behavior of CloudNativePG (we advise not to), you need to set these values in all your `Cluster` definitions **before upgrading** to version 1.21.0, 1.20.3 or 1.19.5:
+If you want to explicitly keep the behavior of CloudNativePG up to version 1.20.2 (we advise not to), you need to set these values in all your `Cluster` definitions **before upgrading** to a higher version:

 ```yaml
 spec: